sajidhamdard/learnjavascript/notes/English/01-introduction-and-history.md

-# 01 : JavaScript Introduction
+# 01 : JavaScript Introduction and History

 ### What is a programming language ?